-An aerospace engineer must hold a degree in a scientific subject.
-Candidates who have a degree in engineering may also be considered if they studied aerospace modules throughout their course of study.
-Many people have to attain advanced degrees in order to set themselves apart from competition due to the competitive nature of the industry.
+An Aerospace Engineer must hold a degree in a scientific subject.
+Candidates who have a degree in Engineering may also be considered if they studied Aerospace modules throughout their course of study.
+Many candidates in the Aerospace Sector undertake advanced degrees in order to set themselves apart from competition due to the competitive nature of the industry.

 Although the UK Aerospace Industry creates many jobs, competition for these roles tends to be fiercely competitive.
 Work experience programmes allow candidatest to network and find a gateway into the industry.
 Employment opportunities also exist abroad within international Aerospace organisations.
 Aerospace engineering positions are often advertised by recruitment agencies - many of whom are specialists, with expertise in this sector.